Commentary: Removal of rising political star reveals murky nature of Chinese elite politics

 There are two possibilities for Hu Chunhua at the 19th Party Congress.
 One is to follow the example of Wang Yang, his predecessor as party secretary of Guangdong.
 Under this scenario, Hu would be allowed to remain as a Politburo member but not permitted to enter the Politburo Standing Committee.

-He could succeed Wang Yang as vice premier, who in turn could replace Zhang Gaoli as the executive vice premier of the State Council and a member of the Politburo Standing Committee.
+He could succeed Wang Yang as vice-premier, who in turn could replace Zhang Gaoli as executive vice-premier of the State Council and a member of the Politburo Standing Committee.

 Alternatively, Hu might be allowed to enter the Politburo Standing Committee at the 19th Party Congress.
 Depending on the distribution of powers among members of the 19th Politburo Standing Committee, Hu might be given different sets of portfolios.

-He could replace Zhang Gaoli as the executive vice premier of the State Council, Liu Yunshan as the man in charge of propaganda affairs and the Central Party School, or Yu Zhengsheng as chairman of the Chinese People’s Political Consultative Conference.
+He could replace Zhang Gaoli as executive vice-premier of the State Council, Liu Yunshan as the man in charge of propaganda affairs and the Central Party School, or Yu Zhengsheng as chairman of the Chinese People’s Political Consultative Conference.

 But it is hard to imagine that Xi Jinping would want Hu Chunhua to have such extraordinary powers and risk Hu being seen as his own replacement so soon, at the 19th Party Congress.